365businessdev/docs/docs/en-us/365-business-proxy-application/get-started.md

 ![Proxy Application Setup - Default Client for Plugin](/assets/images/365-business-proxy-application/3fafd304-0799-4d9a-a079-a6a13e1a27ff.png)

 <div class="alert alert-info">
-    <i class="fa-duotone fa-thin fa-lightbulb fa-lg" style="--fa-secondary-color: #00b7c3; --fa-primary-color: #111111;"></i> <strong>Note:</strong>The selection of clients is only possible if the selected plugin is already installed on the client.
+    <i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i> <strong>Note</strong>The selection of clients is only possible if the selected plugin is already installed on the client.
 </div>

 ## Step 3: Implementing the file plugin

 This quick guide explains how to write a file to your local file system using 365 business Proxy Application.
 The following is an AL extension for Microsoft Dynamics 365 Business Central.
 This quick guide assumes that the AL project already exists and only needs to be extended to include integration with 365 business Proxy Application.

-## Step 3.1: Dependency on 365 business Proxy Application
+### Step 3.1: Dependency on 365 business Proxy Application

 To be able to access the functions in 365 business Proxy Application, your AL extension must define a dependency to 365 business Proxy Application.